 Lufthansa Flight 181 was a Boeing 737-230C jetliner (reg.
-D-ABCE) named the Landshut hijacked on the afternoon of 13 October 1977 by four members of the Popular Front for the Liberation of Palestine, who called themselves Commando Martyr Halima.
+D-ABCE) named the Landshut hijacked on October 13, 1977, by four members of the Popular Front for the Liberation of Palestine, who called themselves Commando Martyr Halima.
 The hijacking’s objective was to secure the release of imprisoned Red Army Faction leaders in German prisons.

-The hijackers were led by so-called Captain Mahmoud, who was later identified as a notorious international terrorist, Zohair Youssef Akache.
-He ordered the aircraft captain to fly to Fiucimino airport in Rome, where the airliner was refueled.
+The hijackers were led by so-called Captain Mahmoud, later identified as a notorious international terrorist, Zohair Youssef Akache.
+He ordered the aircraft captain to fly to Fiucimino airport in Rome, where the aircraft was refueled.

 Permission to land at Beirut was denied, and the runaways were blocked, so it was taken on to Bahrain in the Persian Gulf, where the same thing happened.
 It was flown on to Dubai, where, despite being refused permission to land, the crew was forced to do so for lack of fuel.

 At one point in Dubai, the airliner lost power.
 The temperature inside rose to over 120 degrees F (49 degrees C); many of the passengers, some quite elderly, became very distressed.
-While here, the crew managed surreptitiously to signal that there were four hijackers.
+While here, the crew managed surreptitiously to signal four hijackers.